dasmith/IsisWorld/README.md

 ## How to add a new scenario

-IsisWorld loads a scenario: a description of what the generated world will look like along with *tasks* that check to see if a goal state of the world has been reached.
+IsisWorld uses scenario files to define the state of the world and the kind of task it is evaluating.
+A scenario file contains  a description of what the generated world will look like along with *tasks* that check to see if a goal state of the world has been reached.
 Isis Scenarios are Python files found in the `scenarios/` directory that implement a `Scenario` class.
 For example, the file "scenarios/make_toast"

     class Scenario(IsisScenario):